dzufferey/scadla/README.md

 By default, scadla will run openscad with `$fa=4; $fs=0.5;`, so complex designs can take a while to render.
 You can change that by giving the appropriate arguments to the different methods (see `OpenSCAD.scala` for the details)

-To run this example execute `sbt run` and select `dzufferey.scadla.examples.MecanumWheel`.
+To run this example execute `sbt run` and select `scadla.examples.MecanumWheel`.

 ## Compiling and Using it